fayettecc/fayettecc.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I'm Fayette Zhang, an undergraduate from the University of Rochester majoring in Biomedical Engineering.
+I am a part of Eta Chi Chapter, Beta Theta Phi Fraternity.

-email: agus[at]python.web.id
+email: fzh@fayette.top